evildido/webtorrent-seed/README.md

 Add webtorrent link inside source.txt

-chmod 740 seedTorrent.sh
+> chmod 740 seedTorrent.sh

-./sourceTorrent.sh
+>./sourceTorrent.sh

-# source.txt can be updated at any time. sourceTorrent.sh must be restarted to download and seed the new content
+source.txt can be updated at any time. sourceTorrent.sh must be restarted to download and seed the new content

+# for iptables, we need to open tcp port between 45000 and 45100 (torrent port is specfied in the script)